Asima Chatterjee: Education work

 In an era when the women did not commonly pursue higher education, Asima chose to study Chemistry.
 She graduated, with honours, from the Scottish Church College, University of Calcutta in 1936.
 She further pursued Masters in Organic Chemistry from the University of Calcutta and obtained the degree in 1938.
 She did not stop at this and went on to do her D.Sc. at the University of Calcutta.
 She was the first woman to receive a doctorate at an Indian University in 1944.
 As a doctoral student, she worked on the chemistry of plant products and synthetic organic chemistry with the renowned chemist, Prafulla Chandra Ray (known as the father of chemical science in India) and Satyendra Nath Bose, the famous physicist.
 She went on to work with Lásló Zechmeister at University of Wisconsin and Caltech for her post-doctoral research on biologically active alkaloids.

 She later joined the University College of Science at the University of Calcutta as a Reader in pure Chemistry.
 She continued her research on the nature of biologically active compounds found in medicinal plants.
-At that time, it was very difficult for scientists to work due to fewer funds from the government and Asima had to invest her own money to send samples for analysis outside India.
+At that time, it was very difficult for scientists to work due to fewer funds from the government and Asima had to invest in her own money to send samples for analysis outside India.
 She struggled to get the necessary chemicals and reagents for her research and was barely able to pay her students' salaries.
 In spite of a huge setback in 1967, when she lost her father and husband within a span of 4 months, Asima Chatterjee came back to science after a few months (she suffered a major health scare herself at the same time).
 Her co-workers at that time provided her unstinting support and she overcame this trying period and continued her work.
 Through her research, she developed anti-epileptic, anti-convulsive, and chemotherapy drugs to treat patients.
 The anti-epileptic drug – 'Ayush-56'- which she developed from Marsilia minuta is her most successful work and till date, it is used commercially.
 From different types of plants she developed anti-malarial drugs with her team.
 She also dedicated 40 years of her time to research on cancer and anti-cancer growth drugs.
 She studied alkaloids, which were used effectively in chemotherapy for cancer patients.

 She was the first female to receive a doctorate and even started a chemistry department in the Lady Brabourne College of the University of Calcutta.